jaceva/cs105-cache/cache_lesson.md

 The correct replacement policy is key to increasing the number of cache hits a processor has.
 The random replacement policy is simple to implement but might cause more cache hits than the other 2 policies.
 The LRU policy is more complicated but does a better job at keeping data in the cache that will be used again.
 In fact, the LRU policy has been expanded to multiple policies that look at an entries "age" as a way to decide which one to replace.

 ### Checkpoints
+- Cache is empty or half full, output This is Mississippi. random already implemented?
 **CP1**

 **Hint**